ovh/docs/pages/web/emails/how_to_configure_outlook_2016/guide.en-ie.md

 ---
-title: Configuring your email address in Outlook 2016 for Windows
+title: 'Configuring your email address in Outlook 2016 for Windows'
 slug: configuration-outlook-2016
-excerpt: Find out how to configure your MX Plan email address in Outlook 2016 for Windows
+excerpt: 'Find out how to configure your MX Plan email address in Outlook 2016 for Windows'
 section: Outlook
 ---

-**Last updated 26th March 2018**
+**Last updated 31st May 2018**

 ## Objective